 Power of Attorney Lawyers in Colorado

 A power of attorney authorizes one to act on another's behalf in legal, unusual or business matters.
 A power of attorney is useful when a person's capacity to look after their own affairs is diminished.
-We at Jorgensen, Brownell & Pepin, P.C. can draw up powers of attorney that will make sure family business decisions are made by the family.
+Our elder law attorneys at Jorgensen, Brownell & Pepin, P.C. can draw up powers of attorney that will make sure family business decisions are made by the family.
 In order to properly create a power of attorney, the principal and agent must have the legal capacity to create the relationship.
 Additionally, the principal must be competent to designate a person as their agent.

 Why Appoint a Power of Attorney?